Abstract

 Dielectric studies

-The dissipation factor (tan
+The dissipation factor (tan δ) is recorded directly from the equipment.

 AC conductivity

-The frequency dependence of the AC electrical conductivity,
+The frequency dependence of the AC electrical conductivity, σ

 The AC electrical conductivity, for NBR composites loaded with different concentrations of fillers Fe3O4 and MnO2 and irradiated at 50 kGy, is computed for different frequencies and also at different temperatures.
 Figure 6 represents the frequency dependence of AC electrical conductivity for all composites under investigation at a temperature of 398 K, as an example.
 As can be seen from this figure, the electrical conductivity generally shows a sharp increase with increasing frequency.
 In addition, as it is expected, conductivity also increases with increasing filler Fe3O4 and MnO2 concentrations in NBR.
 This indicates that a continuous conductive network forms in the rubber permitting a higher percentage of electrons to flow through the samples.
 Similar behaviors are observed in the literature.
+19,23 The increase in the electrical conductivity leads to an increase in the eddy current, which in turn increases the energy loss tan δ.
+This behavior can be attributed to a gradual decrease in series resistance with increasing frequency.
+24

 Frequency dependence of the AC conductivity measured at 398 K of NBR composites loaded with different filler concentrations of (a) MnO2 and (b) Fe3O4 and irradiated at 50 kGy.
 NBR: acrylonitrile butadiene rubber; Fe3O4: magnetite; MnO2: manganese oxide.